Massive MIMO Radar for Target Detection: Main Results

 Since $Q_1(\cdot,\cdot)$ is monotonic in its first argument, Corollary \ref{cor} states that the $P_D$ of the RW test in \eqref{Wald_test} goes to 1 as $N\to\infty$.
-Moreover, it shows that $P_D$ depends on the true, but unknown, covariance matrix $\mb{\Gamma}$ of the disturbance vector $\mb{c}$, the radar geometry and the waveform matrix $\mb{W}$ (through the vector $\mb{v}$).
-A full investigation of its dependency from these parameters is beyond the scope of this paper, and is left for future work.
+Moreover, it shows that $P_D$ depends on the true, but unknown, covariance matrix $\mb{\Gamma}$ of the disturbance vector $\mb{c}$, the radar geometry, and the waveform matrix $\mb{W}$ (through the vector $\mb{v}$).